Maheshmegs/springboot-product-api/README.md

 👉 You can access the **frontend UI** here:
 [http://localhost:8085/products.html](http://localhost:8085/products.html)
 or
-Open index.html (http://localhost:8085/index.html )in a browser (or use Live Server in VS Code).
+Open index.html (http://localhost:8085/index.html)in a browser (or use Live Server in VS Code).

 The UI will connect to backend at: http://localhost:8085/api/products